humanwhocodes/humanwhocodes.com/src/pages/_posts/2008-04-23-compress-context-menu-item-for-windows-xp.md

 Once that is done, you can right-click on any file ending with a .js extension and see a context menu item called &#8220;Compress&#8221;.
 When clicked, the command runs the YUI Compressor and the output is placed in the same directory.

-I&#8217;ve found this to be a very handy way to use the YUI Compressor.
-I hope it&#8217;s equally as useful for you.
+I've found this to be a very handy way to use the YUI Compressor.
+I hope it's equally as useful for you.